HZcohort/DiNetxify/README.md

     )
 ```
 ### Test
 In the test folder, we provide three comprehensive examples demonstrating different study designs to help users understand and implement their analyses effectively.
-Each example includes relevant code, output, and visualizations.
+Each example includes relevant code, output.

 1. Example 1: Matched Cohort Study Design
 A matched cohort study is an observational research design where exposed and unexposed groups are matched based on specific  covariates (e.g., age, sex, comorbidities) to reduce bias and improve comparability.